 01 Feb Muscle growth Part 2

+There are steps to increase muscle growth if you are passionate about building bigger muscles.
+To continue reading, see part 1 of the blog here.
 There are three important areas to address when thinking about the role of mechanical tension in muscle growth:

 (1) the nature of active and passive mechanical tension

 Active and passive mechanical tension

 Muscles can experience mechanical tension when passively stretched or when they are actively contracting.
 When they are actively contracting, they can produce force either while shortening, lengthening, or remaining at a constant length.
 In all cases, the amount of mechanical tension has been related to the subsequent change in muscle size.
 This thereby confirms the key role of this mechanism in hypertrophy.

 While we are most accustomed to muscle growth happening after strength training using active muscle contractions, hypertrophy has also been reported after passive stretching of the inactive muscle, in both humans and animals, and very likely involves somewhat similar molecular stimulation through the motor pathway.